samyules/samyules.github.io/content/blog/2024-03-02-triumph-of-the-blogman.md

 4. In the repo settings, **change the pages Build Source** to the `gh-pages` branch.
 (This took me several hours to figure out.)
 The custom action runs everytime the main branch is updated.
 The custom action updates the gh-pages branch with the built output of the site.
 Failing to change the GitHub Pages Build Source will result in a 404 error and tell you that there is no index.html file when you attempt to navigate to your site.

 ### Look and Feel
 I decided to use [eleventy-base-blog](https://github.com/11ty/eleventy-base-blog) as a starting point for my theme.
 As an 11ty beginner, it offers a good structure and includes some default plugins already activated.
 (I think after the last few days of playing around, I am a bit more comfortable with the eleventy.config.js file.)
+Now, me being me, I can't just leave the default options in place.

+#### Theme Colors
+Thankfully eleventy-base-blog includes support for automatic light and dark modes.
+The light theme is pretty much perfect, but the dark theme had some weird link colors.